Joan Didion: Later works

 A photograph of Didion shot by Juergen Teller was used as part of the 2015 spring-summer campaign of the luxury French fashion brand Céline, while previously the clothing company Gap had featured her in a 1989 campaign.
 Didion's nephew Griffin Dunne directed a 2017 Netflix documentary about her, Joan Didion: The Center Will Not Hold.
 In it, Didion discusses her writing and personal life, including the deaths of her husband and daughter, adding context to her books The Year of Magical Thinking and Blue Nights.
 In 2021, Didion published Let Me Tell You What I Mean, a collection of 12 essays she wrote between 1968 and 2000.

 Death

 Didion died from complications of Parkinson's disease at her home in Manhattan on December 23, 2021, at the age of 87.

 Writing style and themes

 Didion viewed the structure of the sentence as essential to her work.
 In the New York Times article "Why I Write" (1976), she remarked, "To shift the structure of a sentence alters the meaning of that sentence, as definitely and inflexibly as the position of a camera alters the meaning of the object photographed ...
 The arrangement of the words matters, and the arrangement you want can be found in the picture in your mind ...
 The picture tells you how to arrange the words and the arrangement of the words tells you, or tells me, what's going on in the picture."

-Didion was heavily influenced by Ernest Hemingway, whose writing taught her the importance of how sentences work in a text.
+Didion was heavily influenced by Ernest Hemingway, whose writing she credited as having taught her the importance of how sentences work in a text.
 Her other influences included George Eliot and Henry James, who wrote "perfect, indirect, complicated sentences".
 Didion was also an observer of journalists, believing the difference between the process of fiction and nonfiction is the element of discovery that takes place in nonfiction, which happens not during the writing, but during the research.

 Rituals were a part of Didion's creative process.
 At the end of the day, she would take a break from writing to remove herself from the "pages", saying that without the distance, she could not make proper edits.
 She would end her day by cutting out and editing prose, not reviewing the work until the following day.
 She would sleep in the same room as her work, saying: "That's one reason I go home to Sacramento to finish things.
 Somehow the book doesn't leave you when you're right next to it."

 In a notorious 1980 essay, "Joan Didion: Only Disconnect," Barbara Grizzuti Harrison called Didion a "neurasthenic Cher" whose style was "a bag of tricks" and whose "subject is always herself".
 In 2011, New York magazine reported that the Harrison criticism "still gets her (Didion's) hackles up, decades later".
 Critic Hilton Als suggested that Didion is reread often "because of the honesty of the voice."